GlobalWebIndex/GWIQ-howto/README.md

 - If you are a publisher refer to [this](https://github.com/asifimranaziz/GWIQ-howto/edit/Update-instructions-for-agencies-1/README.md#tag-types-primaritly-for-publishers) section

+##Essential information (for everyone)

 ### How Does It Work?
 What Are GWIQ Tags?
 GWIQ tags are applied to your website or digital campaign to connect the GWI panel to your digital property.
 Provided the tag is implemented correctly,  the tag makes a call to the globalwebindex.net domain when a user visits your digital platform or a user is exposed to your advertising campaign.

-The tags allow trafficers to ad platform macros (DV 360, GAM, etc) if there is a need to track multiple placements under the same tag.
+The tags allow trafficers to ad platform [macros](https://github.com/asifimranaziz/GWIQ-howto/edit/Update-instructions-for-agencies-1/README.md#macros---what-are-they) (DV 360, GAM, etc) if there is a need to track multiple placements under the same tag.

 NOTE: It is ALWAYS reccomended to test a tag is working via a test page and test data is being recived by GWI.
 In order to ensure implemetation/trafficing of the tag has been performed correctly.